Polarized-Pulsar-Star/Old_Cube_Combination_Recode/README.md

 This project will also be open sourced into the Modded Cube Combination after the project is finished.
 -- Your name will and should be marked on an addition script by then.
 Tell me if i haven't.

+-- Note: As for now, DataStoreSystem is far yet from completed.
+I'm actively recoding the current dataModule.
+New content and functions can be expected from the recode.

 An issue list has been put in there.
 - [ ]  GravityController is outdated.
 - [ ] Icon is fucking outdated.